n3tsurge/gc-auto-resolver/README.md

 - **opencti** - Looks to an OpenCTI for threat intelligence
 - **misp** - Looks to the MISP API for threat intelligence
 - **memcached** - Looks to a specified memcached namespace for threat intelligence
+- **elasticsearch** - Look to a threat list stored in an elasticsearch index

 ### Actions